MELDProject/meld_classifier/README.md

 An overview of the notebooks that we used to create the figures can be found [here](figure_notebooks.md).

-A guide to using the MELD surface-based FCD detection algorithm on a new patient from an existing MELD site is found [here](https://docs.google.com/document/d/1TnUdH-p0mXII7aYa6OCxvcn-pnhMDGMOfXARxjK4S-M/edit?usp=sharing)(NEED UPDATE).
+A guide to using the MELD surface-based FCD detection algorithm on a new patient is found [here](https://docs.google.com/document/d/1vF5U1i-B45OkE_8wdde8yHHypp6W9xNN_1DBoEGmn0E/edit?usp=sharing).